Inklingo

 nounC1legal

-Use 'secuestro' when referring to the legal confiscation or seizure of goods, funds, or property by court order.
+Use 'secuestro' for the legal seizure or confiscation of goods, property, or funds by authorities, often as a result of a court order.

 A uniformed authority figure is placing a large metal chain and padlock around a wooden storage chest, symbolizing the official seizure of property.